EmRobotics/EmRobotics.github.io/_pages/talks.md

 ## Performance Analysis of Craniospinal Irradiation Auto-Segmentation Tools

 I did a talk on my work on auto-segmentation of craniospinal irradiated patients at St. Jude to the Radiation Oncology department and my fellow program participants.
-The slides are not currently publicly avaliable.
+The slides are not currently publicly available.

 ![stjude](../files/st_jude.png)